etingof/talks/devconf-ironic-and-edgy/source/index.rst

   * Deploy image streaming
   * Deploy image over BitTorrent

 ..
-Things to talk about ^
+Things to talk about ^ (dtantsur)

    In general, provisioning a server has a couple of weak points that get amplified if we extend the provisioning network.

-   Therefore the focus of ironic team is to adapt system architecture to mitigate those weak points.
+   Therefore the focus of the ironic team is to adapt system architecture to mitigate those weak points.

    In the following slides we are going to check out the major ideas.